Estimated read time: 4-5 minutes

 Take photos of all cars involved from multiple angles.
 Be sure to capture the damage that was done so you can provide documentation for your insurance if necessary.

 It may be a good idea to contact your insurance agent when you're still on the scene of the accident.
 They'll be able to tell you exactly what they need from you in order to make the claims process as smooth as possible.

 A car accident is bad enough, but the toll of injuries and damages can have long-lasting effects.
 That's why it's in your best interest to contact an attorney as soon as possible.
 They can give you a checklist of actions to get you on the road to recovery right away.

 If you've been hurt in an accident, you may be entitled to compensation for your injuries and losses.
 The attorneys with The Advocates are experts at helping accident victims recover just compensation for their injuries.
 There's no cost for a consultation and you'll never pay any out-of-pocket costs until a settlement has been recovered on your behalf.

 Why settle for second best when you can have an Advocate on your side?
 An Advocate attorney is far better than an ordinary lawyer.
 Their attorneys truly care about you and your family.
 You'll never be just a case number with The Advocates.
 They'll treat your case as if you were a member of their own family.

 That's their promise to you.
 You deserve an Advocate!

-To get the legal assistance you need and the compensation you deserve, request a free consultation with The Advocates today.
+To get the legal assistance you need and the compensation you deserve, call (385) 350-8460 or request a free consultation with The Advocates today.